 These are the settings used to test the TOZO T12.
 Our results are only valid when the headphones are configured this way.

 The TOZO T12’s noise isolation performance is very good.
 You likely won’t hear too much background chatter or ambient high-pitched noise, as these headphones block out a substantial amount of sound in the mid and treble range.
 Unfortunately, they struggle somewhat with lower-pitched frequencies like the rumble of bus, plane, and train engines.
+For headphones with an ANC feature that offer a better noise isolation performance, check out the TOZO NC9 Truly Wireless.

 These in-ears leak almost no audio.
 You should be able to listen to your music at very high volumes without disturbing anyone nearby, even if you’re in a quiet setting like a library.